Clergy & Staff

 The Rev. Tommy Dillon II

-A Baton Rouge native, the Rev Tommy Dillon grew up attending St. Luke’s and is a graduate of Redemptorist High School in North Baton Rouge.
-He graduated from Louisiana State University, Berkeley Divinity School at Yale University, and General Theological Seminary, where he specialized in Anglican Liturgy.
+A Baton Rouge native, the Rev Tommy Dillon graduated from Louisiana State University, Berkeley Divinity School at Yale University, and the General Theological Seminary, where he specialized in Anglican Liturgy.
 He was ordained deacon and priest at St. Luke’s Baton Rouge and served as Vicar of St. Augustine’s in Central City, LA for five years before serving 11 years on the West Coast as Rector of St. Aidan’s, San Francisco and Grace Church in Bainbridge Island, WA.
 He was called as Rector of St. Margaret's in September of 2016.

 Before moving to the West Coast, Tommy was the first Director of Prisoner Aftercare Services for the National Volunteers of America.
 Previously he worked with the Volunteer of America of Greater Baton Rouge for seven years in Mental Health and Homeless Services.
 He also served as Co-chair for Undoing Racism in the Diocese of Louisiana.